odea-project/qAlgorithms/report/report.md

 five points in a fragment, it is turned into a new open bin.
 Five points are limited since no peak can be fitted to smaller ones, considering a peak model that uses four coefficients, e.g., the qPeaks model by Reuschenbach et al., 2024.
 Once no fragment can be subset further, the resulting bins are subset by scans.
-(@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.)
+(@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution. // adressed)

 (@gerrit: here, it is not neighboring masses but the neighboring orders of the masses, so it is sorted.
 However, sorting is not mentioned at all.
 Moreover, this is based on